 Alternative measures must be applied as much as possible.
 An individualised examination is foreseen by the FPG, but in practice less coercive measures are often regarded by the authorities as not sufficient to secure the return procedure or expulsion.

-Article 77(3) FPG enumerates 3 alternatives to detention: (a) reporting obligations; (b) the obligation to take up residence in a certain place of accommodation and (c) the deposit of a financial guarantee.
+Article 77(3) FPG enumerates three alternatives to detention: (a) reporting obligations; (b) the obligation to take up residence in a certain place and (c) the deposit of a financial guarantee.
 Details about the deposit and amount of the financial guarantee are regulated by the Ordinance Implementing the Aliens Police Act (FPG-DV).
-This amount must be determined in each individual case and must be proportionate.4 The law specifies a maximum of €1,717.46 for financial guarantees (2 x €858.73).
+This amount must be determined in each individual case and must be proportionate.
+The law specifies a maximum of €1,717.46 for financial guarantees (2 x €858,73).
 The measure is not usually applied in practice, however.
 Recent observations confirmed that this was still the case in 2019.

 The duration of alternative measures is limited.
-2 days in the alternative measure count as 1 day of detention.
-Asylum seekers benefiting from an alternative to detention are not entitled to Basic Care.
-Necessary medical treatment must in any case be guaranteed.
+Asylum seekers benefiting from an alternative to detention are not entitled to Basic Care, although necessary medical treatment(s) must always be guaranteed.
 These costs may be paid by the BFA.
 Asylum seekers may also receive free emergency medical treatment in hospitals.

-- 1. Article 80(6) FPG.
+Article 80(6) FPG.

 VwGH, Decision Ra 2013/21/0008, 2 August 2013.

-- 3. See e.g. VfGH, B1447/10, 20 September 2011.
+See e.g. VfGH, Decision B1447/10, 20 September 2011.

-- 4. Article 13 FPG-DV.
+Article 13 FPG-DV.

-- 6. Article 77(4) FPG.
+Article 77(4) FPG.